-We are pleased to submit the June 30, 2018 Actuarial Valuation Report for the State Employee and Teacher Retirement Program (Program) of the Maine Public Employees Retirement System (MainePERS or System).
-This report is for the use of the MainePERS Board and its auditors in preparing financial reports in accordance with applicable law and accounting requirements.
+We are pleased to submit the June 30, 2019 Actuarial Valuation Report for the Judicial Retirement Program (Program) of the Maine Public Employees Retirement System (MainePERS or System).

+This report is intended solely for the MainePERS Board and its auditors in preparing financial reports according to applicable law and accounting requirements.
 This report contains information on assets, liabilities, and contributions of the Program, as well as the required accounting statement disclosures under the Governmental Accounting Standards Board (GASB) Statement No. 67.